 - DAT: The DAT is the entrance examination for dental school.
 It is composed of four sections: survey of natural sciences, perceptual ability, reading comprehension, and quantitative reasoning.

 Preparation: Preparation for the GMAT, LSAT, MCAT, and other entrance exams are regularly offered on campus.
-If you are a disciplined student who can take on their own study plan, additional preparation resources for these exams may be obtained at the University Library.
+If you are a disciplined student who can take on your own study plan, additional preparation resources for these exams may be obtained at the University Library.
 Popular resources include books by Princeton Review, Kaplan, and ETS.

 Personalization for each application is extremely important.
 Regardless of whether or not the application you are completing is for a reach, target, or safety school, you must fill out each application as if that institution is your top choice.
 Make sure to customize each personal statement you send.
 Also request that your letter writers tailor each letter to the different institutions you are applying to.
 Each institution requires a different set of application materials and may require more or fewer items for their application.

 Being offered an interview means that the institution has decided that you are a capable candidate.
 They now want to learn more about your experience to determine if you are a good fit.
 The interview is an important part of the admission process.
 Be sure to prepare and practice.
 To get started, here are some general interviewing tips: